 The tradition started simply because Chaucer, in The Canterbury Tales, decreed the February feast of St. Valentinus to the mating of birds (because English birds paired off to produce eggs in February).
-This led to nature-minded European nobility sending love notes during bird-mating season and eventually lovers everywhere began celebrating love on Feb.
-14. Industrialization has increased expectations with mass-produced cards, gifts, flowers, and chocolates.
-Nonetheless, the idea of celebrating Valentine’s Day has become second-nature as we shower the ones we love with declarations of love and that’s certainly not a bad thing.
+This led to nature-minded European nobility sending love notes during the bird-mating season and eventually lovers everywhere began celebrating love on Feb.
+14. This industrialization has increased expectations with mass-produced cards, gifts, flowers, and chocolates.
+Nonetheless, the idea of celebrating Valentine’s Day has become second nature as we shower the ones we love with declarations of love and that’s certainly not a bad thing.

 But today on February 13th, we celebrate a newer (and more fun) tradition called Galentine’s Day!

 Galentines Day is a celebration of female friendship.
 February 13th is the day women across the world celebrate female friendship!
 Women, both single and in relationships, use the day to acknowledge the strength of their female friendships.
 The term was popularized by Amy Poehler, in Parks and Recreation, when she explained its meaning while throwing an annual Galentine’s Day bash for her friends.
 “What’s Galentine’s Day?
 It’s only the best day of the year!
 Every February 13th, my lady friends and I leave our husbands and our boyfriends at home and we just come and kick it breakfast style.
 Ladies celebrating ladies.”
 I, of course, adore the idea of a day dedicated to celebrating women’s friendships.
 (And not just because it’s sometimes less tricky, and feels more authentic than celebrating romantic love.)

 It’s because friendship quite literally keeps women alive!